 Once in a while, every company needs to take a closer look at the state of its marketing.
 Are you still sending the right message to your customer?
 Do you still target the same customers?
 And, in what way did these customers change?
+Do you know your customer?
 In this article, we’ll address a number of things every website owner needs to ask him or herself every now and then!

 Do as Amy says

 Recently, we visited Conversion Hotel, an excellent event about (yes) conversion.
 One of the speakers whose story we liked best, was Amy Harrison.
 Amy talked about conversion copywriting and stated that when you lose customer focus, you’ll end up writing product-focused copy or just using best practices from your industry.
 That won’t make you stand out from your competitors, and even worse: it won’t let you connect with your customers.